Severe weather advice

 Gritting is the responsibility of Hertfordshire County Council.
 For information on which routes will be salted, along with winter driving advice:

-Find out when Hertfordshire's roads are salted as it happens on www.hertfordshire.gov.uk or by following @herts_highways on Twitter or RSS Feed direct to your computer or mobile phone.
+Find out when Hertfordshire's roads are salted as it happens by following @herts_highways on Twitter or by subscribing to the RSS feed direct to your computer or mobile phone.